Speeding-up Graph Algorithms via Clique Partitioning: Abstract

 \section{Abstract}

 Reducing the running time of graph algorithms is vital for tackling real-world problems such as shortest paths and matching in large-scale graphs, where path information plays a crucial role.
-This paper addresses this critical challenge of reducing the running time of graph algorithms by proposing a new graph compression algorithm that partitions the graph into bipartite cliques and uses the partition to obtain a compressed graph having a smaller number of edges while preserving the path information.
-This compressed graph can then be used as input to other graph algorithms for which path information is essential, leading to a significant reduction of their running time, especially for large, dense graphs.
-The running time of the proposed algorithm is~$O(mn^\delta)$, where $0 \leq \delta \leq 1$, which is better than $O(mn^\delta \log^2 n)$, the running time of the best existing clique partitioning-based graph compression algorithm (the Feder-Motwani (\textsf{FM}) algorithm).
-Our extensive experimental analysis show that our algorithm achieves a compression ratio of up to~$26\%$ greater and executes up to~105.18 times faster than the \textsf{FM} algorithm.
-In addition, on large graphs with up to 1.05 billion edges, it achieves a compression ratio of up to~3.9, reducing the number of edges up to~$74.36\%$.
-Finally, our tests with a matching algorithm on sufficiently large, dense graphs, demonstrate a reduction in the running time of up to 72.83\% when the input is the compressed graph obtained by our algorithm, compared to the case where the input is the original uncompressed graph.
+To address this critical challenge, this paper introduces a graph restructuring algorithm that identifies bipartite cliques and replaces them with tripartite graphs.
+This restructuring leads to fewer edges while preserving complete graph path information, enabling the direct application of algorithms like matching and all-pairs shortest paths to achieve significant runtime reductions, especially for large, dense graphs.
+The running time of the proposed algorithm for a graph $G(V,E)$, with $|V| = n$ and $|E| = m$ is~$O(mn^\delta)$, which is better than $O(mn^\delta \log^2 n)$, the running time of the best existing algorithm for speeding-up other graph algorithms (the Feder-Motwani (\textsf{FM}) algorithm), where $0 \leq \delta \leq 1$.
+Both the \textsf{FM} algorithm and the proposed algorithm are originally formulated for bipartite graphs, but can also be applied to general directed or undirected graphs.
+Our extensive experimental analysis demonstrates that the proposed algorithm achieves up to 21.26\% higher reduction in the number of edges and runs up to 105.18× faster than the \textsf{FM} algorithm.
+On large synthetic graphs with up to 1.05 billion edges, it attains a reduction in the number of edges of up to 74.36\%.
+On real-world graphs, it achieves a reduction in the number of edges by up to 46.8\%.
+Furthermore, when used as a preprocessing step, our approach yields up to a 2.07× speedup for the matching algorithms on large synthetic graphs, and up to a 1.74× speedup for the All-Pairs Shortest Path algorithms on real-world graphs, when compared to using the given graph as input. \looseness -1